faisalyudiansah/ewallet-app-golang-reactjs/README.md

 # ewallet-app-golang-reactjs
-E-Wallet (BE and FE) with Golang, Gin, PostgreSQL, and React JS
+E-Wallet (BE and FE) with Golang, Unit Testing Mockery, Gin, PostgreSQL, and React JS